 I do have a look at what else is out there before writing all these posts and it seems almost everyone concerned this album a bit obscure that his more well known albums.
 It’s Mojo magazine who’s the only well known press that gives it 5/5 stars, Rolling Stone magazine etc. is like 3 or 3 and half stars.
 I don’t know why so little love for this album?
 To me it’s not just one of Tom’s best but it’s one of the best from the 70’s and now follows Nina Simone, Leonard Cohen and David Bowie onto my list here.

 Even if it’s called Blue Valentine it’s very romantic album well, for Tom’s stands.
 I guess it’s has got that saddest in the love songs, which I do love and have talked about before here on my blog pages.
-Girl always leaves in these song but does she always do?
-On this album, at the time of writing and recording the women in Waits’ life was singer-songwriter Rickie Lee Jones who can be seen on the back of the album.
+Girl always leaves in these song but does she always do that?
+On this album, at the time of writing and recording the women in Waits’ life was the singer-songwriter Rickie Lee Jones who can be seen on the back of the album.
 Their relationship wouldn’t last much longer after the release of this album.
-Somehow also this album reminds me of pretty much all my ex-gfs in one way or another, I guess I much put it on even if it all smooth sail at the time, unconsciously to remind me it’s all going to over.
-Almost all have been Tom Waits fans themselves so maybe it was them playing it too.
+Somehow also this album reminds me of a few of my ex-gfs in one way or another, I guess I much put it on even if it all smooth sail at the time, unconsciously to remind me it’s all going to over.
+Those few ex-gf’s have also been Tom Waits fans themselves so maybe it was them playing it too.

-Opening the album with West Side Story‘s track Somewhere written by Leonard Bernstein & Stephen Sondheim, a dream of a song for better times.
+Opening the album with West Side Story‘s track Somewhere written by Leonard Bernstein & Stephen Sondheim, a dream of a song for better times and prefect way to start.
 It does seem I love a great cover on some of my fave albums too.
-Nine more follow after and you really could take your pick from any or every tracks for some of the greatest Tom lyrics ever, they’re so beautiful on Blue Valentines.
-I was going to pick out some out but it’s truly impossible to do so.
+Nine more follow after and you really could take your pick from any or every tracks for some of the greatest Tom lyrics ever, they’re so beautiful written on Blue Valentines.
+I was going to pick out some out and highlight his words but it’s truly impossible to do so.
+Waits maybe could have a little bit of influence over Hollywood, that’s off course is the indie movies with one film named after it from this album.
+Gary Oldman‘s 1993 Romeo Is Bleeding plus even Tom is in the credits with “special thanks” for the use of it.
+Christmas Card from a Hooker in Minneapolis was covered by Neko Case and Whistlin’ Past the Graveyard by Screamin’ Jay Hawkins in 2000 who died the same year so must have been one of the last songs he recorded.
+All three was the best from tribute album called New Coat Of Paint, well I liked them the best off course.

 If I really had to pick just one song off the whole album it would Kentucky Avenue which to me is just unbelievable track.
-It’s somewhat autobio because it tell the story of growing up on that street which he did live on Kentucky Avenue in Whittier, California.
+It’s somewhat auto-bio because it tell the story of growing up on that street which he did live on Kentucky Avenue in Whittier, California.
 Also he had a childhood friend who used a wheelchair because he suffered from polio.
 You could say it’s his most strongest autobiographical track ever.
 It’s amazing piano ballad about childhood.
+I did somewhere read Waits talking about it in an interview and him saying he didn’t understand what was really happening to his friend at the time because he was just a kid.

-The recording was done pretty quick in California over only six days spread over the months July and August.
-Musically it’s got Jazz swing to almost all the songs.
+The recording was done pretty quick in a California studio, then called Wally Heider Studios.
+Recorded over only six days spread over the months July and August.
+Musically it’s got jazz swing to almost all the songs.
 To me on this more that all his other 70’s albums, you can really hear him set himself up for the more avant-garde album of the 80’s.
 Can anyone else hear it?
-He did one more studio album and then a soundtrack before the full-on breakout of those 80’s album but it wasn’t so shocking to me because of this album because love it and seem natural more that anything.
+He did one more studio album and then a soundtrack before the full-on breakout of those 80’s albums but it wasn’t so shocking/whatever to me because of this album because love it and seem natural more that anything.
 Does that make sense or not?

 Right at the beginning of this week with the post about Swans album did say I want to do four or maybe even five of these pages but it seems I’ve only done three again.
 With Xmas eve tomorrow it’s not going to happen this time because of that so maybe next week we will see if I can do a few more before the end of this year but anyone looking here before or even on Sunday have a happy Xmas!